HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 {% hookin 6 %} **Just get started.**
 Finding an attractive Data Science position with a decent company and a high salary is not easy.
 Job descriptions usually require industry experience, and list a large number of technologies you should be an expert in.
-While you might actually be a good match for those position (at least after a few months of training), it will be very hard to get such a position if you don't fulfill the requirements.
+While you might actually be a good match for those positions (at least after a few months of training), it will be very hard to get such a position if you don't fulfill the requirements.

 To understand the problem one must realize that hiring in the Data Science space is extremely difficult for companies.
 There are tons of young engineers from all over the world, who can do some Python coding and have worked through some TensorFlow tutorials, which apply for Data Science positions.